flisakl/dotfiles/README.md

 ## Features

 - [X] installation script for fresh void installations
-- [X} dynamic switching between themes and their dark and light modes
+- [X] dynamic switching between themes and their dark and light modes

 ## Applications